Augustseverinandersen/Assignment1---Extracting-linguistic-features-using-spaCy/README.md

 - Get the zip file, _USEcorpus.zip_, from [here](https://ota.bodleian.ox.ac.uk/repository/xmlui/handle/20.500.12024/2457) and place it in the data folder (you might need to rename the zip file).
 - Run ``bash setup.sh`` in the command line.
 This will install the requirements and create virtual environment.
 - Run ``source ./assignment_1/bin/activate`` in the command line.
 This will activate the virtual environment.
-- Run ``python3 src/assignment_1.py --zip_namfe data/USEcorpus.zip`` in the command line.
+- Run ``python3 src/assignment_1.py --zip_name data/USEcorpus.zip`` in the command line.
 This will run the script.
     - The argparse ``--zip_name`` takes a string as input.
 Here you should define the path to your zip file.
 The path should be ``data/THE_ZIP_FILE.zip``
 - The CSV files for each folder will be saved to the folder out.